Bold-face type = lab member

 Van Allen, B., N. T. Jones, K. Carscadden, B. Gilbert, R. M. Germain*.
 Maternal effects and the outcome of interspecific competition.
 Revisions requested, the American Naturalist. *corresponding author

 Germain, R. M., N. T. Jones, T. N. Grainger.
-Cryptic dispersal networks connect habitat patches in ways not captured by distance.
-Accepted, Ecology.
+2019.
+Cryptic dispersal networks shape biodiversity in an invaded landscape.
+Ecology.
 Preprint

 Guzman, L. M., R. M. Germain, C. Forbes, S. Straus, M. I. O’Connor, D. Gravel, D. Srivastava, P. L. Thompson.
 2018.
 A multi-trophic extension to metacommunity ecology.
 Ecology Letters 22:19-33.
 F1000 recommended!